aphp/Cohort360-QueryExecutor/README.md

         "cohortDefinitionSyntax": "<cohort definition syntax>",
         "mode": "<mode>",
         "modeOptions": { // optional mode options
-           "details": "<details>" // list of criteria ids separated by commas or "all", this will activate a detailed count of the patients per criteria
+          // list of criteria ids separated by commas or "all", this will activate a detailed count of the patients per criteria
+          // "ratio", this will activate a detailed count of final matched patients per criteria "details": "<details>"
         },
         "callbackUrl": "<callback url>" // optional callback url to retrieve the result }